COVID Health & Safety Plan

 • Follow all guidance issued by CDPH or SCPH about air quality and COVID mitigation

-Hand Hygiene & Respiratory Hygiene
+Hand Washing & Respiratory Hygiene

 All students and staff should wash hands frequently.
 Soap products marketed as “antimicrobial” are not necessary or recommended.
 If soap and water are not available, use district-approved greater than 60% ethyl alcohol-based hand sanitizer.
 Training on effective hand washing and use of sanitizer must be provided to all students and staff.
 Children under age 9 should only use hand sanitizer under adult supervision.
 Call Poison Control if consumed: 1-800-222-1222.